 Absolutely.
 For us as an individual firm, it’s important for us because it helps assure existing and prospective clients that journalists see us as a voice to be trusted.
 Ultimately, our job as advisers is not solely about filling out investments, pensions and insurances; it’s about providing our clients with peace of mind.
 For some of our clients, when they see my or my colleague’s name in the weekend papers, it gives them a nice warm feeling that they’re being looked after by someone who is trustworthy.

 I think it’s up to different advisers to do things their own way.
 It comes back to giving them peace of mind.
 And this varies dramatically from client to client.
 Some clients are very cost-conscious, whereas others aren’t at all.
 For some people, it’s just a personality thing.
 Are they going to get on better with one adviser than another?
 So it’s trying to get the right adviser in front of the right client.
 Ultimately, our job as advisers is more the job of a relationship than a technical job.
 And so to engage clients they have to look forward to the meetings with you.
 One area that helps us and lots of other firms, it’s not unique to us, is to use cash-flow modelling.
 So that’s basically putting their finances into a spreadsheet that gives a picture of where they currently stand and where, all things being equal, they’re going to be at retirement.
 It gives them a clear picture of what to expect.

 What has experience taught you?

-I joined the industry in 1999, so I’m by no means the longest serving person out there, but I’ve still seen quite a lot in my time!
-The reality is there’s always going to be change.
-Whether that’s political or regulatory change, you can’t really do much about it, so you just have to let it happen.
+I joined the industry in 1999, so I’m by no means the longest-serving person out there, but I’ve still seen quite a lot in my time!
+The reality is there’s always going to change.
+Whether that’s a political or regulatory change, you can’t really do much about it, so you just have to let it happen.
 But ultimately, the job is about relationships with clients and I would say in more recent times there’s been a greater regulatory focus on qualifications, which I think is good.

 Do you mean post RDR?